frhumphries/stedwardwebsite/content/pages/live.md

 Just before May 1, 2020, Archbishop Aymond, acting as the Apostolic Administrator of the Diocese allowed pastors to re-establish a public Mass schedule under specific safety conditions.
 This follows a general cancellation of all religious services several weeks before Easter of this year.

 **At this time, all Catholics in the Diocese of Alexandria are still not obligated to attend Sunday Mass on the order of the Archbishop.
-Our new Bishop, +Robert Marshall has confirmed this order and will lift the order at a date to be determined.**
+Our new Bishop, +Robert Marshall, has confirmed this order and will lift the order at a date to be determined.**

-Beginning May 16th:
+At St. Edward, beginning May 16th:

 - No more than fifty people in total may attend any service or gathering.
 - All are asked and expected to observe the precepts of "social distancing."
-Masks and gloves are welcome and recommended, but not required.
+Masks and gloves are welcome and strongly recommended, but not required.
 - Holy Communion is available only under the single species of the Sacred Host.
+- Our weekly schedule will be gradually adjusted to resemble our usual pre-COVID schedule.
+  - Saturday and Sunday Masses will return to normal beginning May 16.
+  - Fr.
+Ryan will begin taking his day-off again on Mondays and so no public Mass will be scheduled.
+  - ALL Masses in May will be live-stream unless otherwise indicated, BUT after May, only Masses which are indicated will be live-streamed.
+  - Daily Masses will be offered at 9:00a, not 9:15a.
+  - When the Legacy Nursing Home (AKA The Olive Branch) reopens for Public Mass, the Thursday will take place there.
+  - NOTE: each week for the month or so will be different, so please take a close look at the schedule.
+  - THANK YOU for you patience with us and for your cooperation!

 Further information from Archbishop Aymond regarding the re-opening of Public Masses is available at [DioceseAlex.org](http://www.diocesealex.org).